nilabja-bhattacharya/WMT14_news_tranlation/README.md

     network or Encoder-Decoder network, a model consisting of two RNNs called the encoder and decoder.

-SMT, NMT, General, Concat, Dot, Attention
+Keywords: SMT, NMT, General, Concat, Dot, Attention

-### INTRODUCTION

 1. SMT: Statistical machine translation is a machine translation paradigm where translations are generated on the basis of